0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 The portfolio retains a significant holding to **BORR Drilling** which operates a fleet of **modern jackups**.
 This share has faced it's own idiosyncratic issues and is down a lot, but these appear to be resolving and it's prospects look good going forwards.

 I initiated a position in the North Sea based **Harbour Energy**.
-While I'm cautious on governments levying windfall taxes on oil companies, I don't think those Harbour face could get much worse than 78%.
+While I'm cautious on governments **levying windfall taxes** on oil companies, I don't think those Harbour face could get much worse than 78%.
 Indeed, could view this as a play on the government eventually easing up on the tax regime once it become apparent they're destroying UK oil industry/receiving less revenue.
 This position was reduced following the announcement they would takeover LLOG, which would mean much more debt and so the risk reward changed (took ~5% loss).

-The oil price seems to be at a generational low when compared to that of real money.
+The oil price seems to be **at a generational low** when compared to that of real money.
 The chart below shows barrels per Oz of silver.
-In inflationary environments PMs are said to move first with other commodities later, lets see what happens...
+In inflationary environments Precious Metals are said to move first with other commodities later.

 <img style="border: 0 ; padding-bottom: 20px" src="/img/2025/2025_Silver.jpg" />